 Instructions

 - Cook the spaghetti or linguine pasta according to the package directions.
-Reserve 1/4 cup cooking water and drain the rest of the pasta.
+Reserve 1/4 cup of cooking water and drain the rest of the pasta.

 - While the pasta is cooking, whisk together the eggs and 1/3 cup of the parmesan cheese and set aside.

-- Dice the chicken into bite sized cubes.
-Add the garlic and chicken to the bacon grease in the skillet and cook through, about 7-10 minutes.
+- Add the garlic and chicken to the bacon grease in the skillet and cook through, about 7-10 minutes.

-- Season the carbonara with salt and pepper, to taste.
+- Season the carbonara with salt and pepper to taste.

 - Serve immediately, garnished with the remaining 1/3 cup of Parmesan cheese and the parsley if desired.